SergioFoma/SergioFoma/README.md

 ## About Me 👨‍🎓

 Hey!
-My name is Sergey, I am currently a student at MIPT.
+My name is Sergey, i am currently a student at MIPT.
 I am interested in system programming and write pet projects.

 ## My Stack 💻